enasequence/gff3tools/docs/0001_error_handling.md

 1.  **When to Add New `CLIExitCode` Values:** New `CLIExitCode` values should only be added when a truly distinct category of error emerges that cannot be logically grouped under existing codes.
 When adding a new code, consider the numerical spacing in the `CLIExitCode` enum (e.g., `READ_ERROR(10), WRITE_ERROR(11), NON_EXISTENT_FILE(12)`).
 This spacing allows for future expansion within a logical category (e.g., `13`, `14` for other IO errors).
 DO NOT RENUMBER EXISTING CODES, this would be a breaking change for automation pipelines.
 2.  **Single `CLIExitCode` Implementation:** For each distinct `CLIExitCode`, only one direct `ExitException` subclass should implement the `exitCode()` method to return that specific `CLIExitCode`.
 3.  **Inheritance for Related Exceptions:** If multiple exception classes logically correspond to the same `CLIExitCode`, they should extend the `ExitException` subclass that already implements that `CLIExitCode`.
 This ensures consistent exit behavior and reduces boilerplate.
-4.  **Extend `ExitException`:** The new exception class must extend `uk.ac.ebi.embl.converter.exception.ExitException` or one of its existing subclasses.
+4.  **Extend `ExitException`:** The new exception class must extend `uk.ac.ebi.embl.gff3tools.exception.ExitException` or one of its existing subclasses.
 5.  **Implement or Inherit `exitCode()`:** If the new exception is the *primary* class for a `CLIExitCode`, it must override the `exitCode()` method to return the chosen `CLIExitCode`.
 If it extends an existing `ExitException` subclass that already defines the appropriate `CLIExitCode`, there is no need to override `exitCode()`.

 **Example: Extending `ValidationException` for a specific validation failure**